• Skip to main content

 • Use slightly sour Indian yogurt: This is a key taste developer.
 Kadhi needs to be slightly sour in taste.
 Indian sour yogurt work best for it.

-• Tastes better next day: Like few other Indian foods like Haleem and Nihari, leftover Punjabi Kadhi Pakora tastes delicious the next day.
-So don't hesitate in making extra Kadhi chawal that will taste even better the next day.
+• Tastes better next day: Like few other Indian foods like Haleem and Nihari, leftover Kadhi Pakora tastes delicious the next day.
+So don't hesitate in making extra Kadhi that will taste even better the next day.

 Pakora Curry Served in a bowl.